Dev Mantra

 Step 3: Core Production Hours in India

 From approximately 9:30 AM to 6:00 PM IST, the India team enters its core production window.
+This is where the bulk of accounting work is completed.

-Because this work is happening while the US team is offline, it represents a powerful productivity gain.
-Instead of waiting until the next day to begin, work is already progressing—and often nearing completion—before the US team even logs in again.
+The work spans bookkeeping, reconciliations, tax return preparation (1040s, 1065s, 1120s), audit workpapers, and financial statement preparation.
+Because this happens while the US team is offline, it represents a powerful productivity gain — work is already progressing, often nearing completion, before the US team logs in again.

 Step 4: Morning Delivery Back to the US

-By 6:30 PM IST (approximately 8:00 AM EST), the India team completes its work and prepares for handoff back to the US team.
+By 6:30 PM IST (approximately 8:00 AM EST), the India team completes its work and prepares for handoff back.
+Deliverables typically include completed or partially completed returns, updated accounting records, and documented workpapers ready for review.

-When the US team begins its day, they are not starting from scratch-they are stepping into a workflow that has already advanced significantly.
+Any notes, assumptions, or open questions are clearly documented to ensure continuity.
+When the US team begins its day, they are not starting from scratch — they are stepping into a workflow that has already advanced significantly.

 Step 5: The Overlap Window for Collaboration

-The only real-time collaboration window between the US and India teams occurs during the early US morning, typically between 8:00 AM and 9:30 AM EST.
+The only real-time collaboration window between the US and India teams occurs during the early US morning, typically between 8:00 AM and 9:30 AM EST. This overlap is used for quick feedback, clarifications, and review discussions.

-This overlap is used for quick feedback, clarifications, and review discussions.
 Instead of long meetings, efficient teams rely on structured communication tools such as Slack, Microsoft Teams, Loom recordings, and practice management platforms.
+The short window ensures alignment without disrupting the asynchronous nature of the workflow.

 Why This Workflow Works